Aircloak/aircloak/central/README.md

 However, if you do need to manually migrate/rollback (for example while creating a new migration), you can do it with `make migrate` and `make rollback` respectively.

-If you need to repopulate the database, you can run `make recreate_db`.
+If you need to repopulate the database, you can run `make recreate-db`.
 Keep in mind that this will erase all of your existing data, so use with caution.
-To recreate the test database, you can run `MIX_ENV=test make recreate_db`
+To recreate the test database, you can run `MIX_ENV=test make recreate-db`

 #### HTTPS endpoint